dsmithnh3/pnidapp/README.md

 This project utilizes Supabase and Next.js, along with a Flask server for PDF export and an Express server for AI-assisted metadata parsing.
 For local development, we use the Supabase CLI to initialize a Supabase instance and can run each service individually or orchestrate them with Docker Compose.

-> **For detailed developer instructions**, please refer to [README.developer.md](./README.developer.md) which contains comprehensive setup instructions, troubleshooting tips, and architecture overview.
+> **For detailed instructions**, please refer to our comprehensive documentation in the [docs directory](./docs/README.md) which contains setup guides, development workflows, Docker instructions, and deployment procedures.

 #### Prerequisites